julioalcantara/e-commerce/README.md

 # E-commerce web application - Crwn-Cloting

-Crwn-Clothing is an Open Source e-commerce web application, committed to providing the best shopping cart experience for both merchants and customers.
+Crwn-Clothing is a Web Application, committed to providing the best shopping cart experience for both merchants and customers.
 It is written in React where Redux is used as a state manager.
 Crwn-Clothing uses Firebase Database to store data and Stripe API for payments.
 The application is deployed with the help of Heroku.

 # Be free to clone this application.
 How to fork and clone